nodenogg-in/alpha-p2p/docs/src/content/docs/architecture/02-sync.md

 There are two parts to this implementation:

 - [`y-microcosm`](): The browser API for creating a collaborative **Microcosm** based on Yjs.
-- [`y-server`](): A node.js application running a WebSocket signalling server; this allows individual clients to broker WebRTC connections.
+- [`y-webrtc-server`](): A node.js application running a WebSocket signalling server; this allows individual clients to broker WebRTC connections.

 ## Proposed strategies